TIY-Austin-Front-End-Engineering/sails-template/README.md

  - email: string, required (must be a valid email address)
  - password: string, required (length greater than or equal to 8 characters)

-Returns an object with the following properties:
+Returns an object with the following properties on success:

- - success: boolean - true if the user was successfully registered, else false.
- - errors: array - a list of error codes (if any) that were encountered.
+ - redirect: string - the path where the user would be redirected had they logged in via a regular form.
  - user: object - contains the newly registered user if registration was successfull.

+Returns an object with the following properties on failure:

+ - error: string - the error code that caused the failure.
+ - status: integer - the HTTP status code.
+ - summary: string - a message describing the error.

 *Will return an error if the user is logged in.
 Only logged out users can register.*